Model Classes in AD4M

 recipe://chocolate-cake-123 -[recipe://ingredient]-> ingredient://sugarEvery node in this graph is a URL pointing to an Expression in some language.

-Each model instance has a unique identifier called a "base expression" that serves as the root node of its subgraph.
+Each model instance has a unique id that serves as the root node of its subgraph.
 You can specify it or let AD4M generate one:

 const recipe = new Recipe(perspective);